Is my dog an Alpha?

 The short answer is: probably not in the way you’ve been led to believe.

 Dogs don’t adhere to the strict dominance hierarchies the way it used to be believed ages ago.
-They’re more about flexibility, cooperation, and individual preferences (kinda like us!)
+They’re more about flexibility, cooperation, and individual preferences (kinda like us!).

 With that in mind, seeing or referring to your dog as an Alpha is probably doing your relationship more harm than good.
 As soon as you insert that term into your relationship, it becomes all about who is the boss and the idea of needing to be the Alpha to your dog is clearly outdated.
+More seriously, it can lead to misunderstandings and ineffective training methods (cue Alpha roll).
+It’s important to understand that training techniques based on dominance and submission are outdated and potentially harmful!

 Focus instead on building a relationship based on trust, consideration, communication and understanding and you and your furry bestie will be all the happier for it!
-And remember, your dog is an individual with its own unique personality and needs, not just a member of a strict hierarchy.
+And remember, your dog is an individual with their own unique personality and needs, not just a member of a strict hierarchy.